TranPhucVinh/Raspberry-Pi-GNU/Kernel/Raspbian booting/rootfs.md

 When kernel start to load the rootfs, it will try to find a starting point to load up services that needed for linux.
 There are several init methods that used in linux: ``SysV``, ``systemd``, ``openRC``, ...

-For busybox, they no longer support ``systemd`` init which is the wide known init mechanism although it's a quite controlversial topic in the linux community whether to use it or not.
+For busybox, they no longer support [Systemd](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Physical%20layer/Systemd.md) init which is a widely used init mechanism although it's a quite controlversial topic in the linux community whether to use it or not.
 However, busybox natively supports ``SysV`` init and that is what we're using today.

 [Refer to SysV init specification](https://docs.oracle.com/cd/E19683-01/817-3814/6mjcp0qge/index.html) for more details on run level and file structure.
 This tutorial just go through some basic implementation so that we could have a functional linux terminal when boot into OS.